DEGIRO Fees Explained

 Extra services: corporate actions and administrative fees

 Most ETF investors will never trigger these.
-But they exist and are worth knowing:
+But they exist and are worth knowing.
+Amounts below come from DEGIRO’s published fee schedules, verified July 2026, and can differ by country entity:

-• Stock dividends (scrip): if a company offers a dividend in shares rather than cash and you elect to take the scrip option, DEGIRO typically charges a fee (approximately €7.50 per dividend).
-Cash dividends are processed free.
+• Stock dividends (scrip): if a company offers a dividend in shares rather than cash and you elect the scrip option, DEGIRO charges €7.50 per dividend on a best-effort basis.
+Cash dividend and coupon processing is free.
 For standard UCITS ETF investors — accumulating or distributing — this rarely applies.

 Transaction taxes — not DEGIRO fees, but real costs